 (If it is a Fail, it is mandatory to leave it in the record, and if it is a Pass, it can be omitted depending on the project situation.)

-3. Issue log (if applicable
+3. Issue log (if applicable)

 Perform regression test

 The system integration test manager plans to perform the regression test according to the system integration test regression test strategy (Section 1.6).